New Student Registration - Step by Step

 If you believe you are eligible to receive academic accommodations based on a documented disabling condition:

-- Complete the Application for Academic Accommodations
+- Complete the Application for Academic Accommodations, found on the Disability and Accessibility Services web site.

 - Submit as soon as possible with appropriate documentation to the Office of Student Academic Services (SAS).